List of Dark Sun characters: K

 Kalak: 2nd Champion of Rajaat, "Ogre Doom"; Male; Sorcerer-king of Tyr; Exterminated the ogre race in 1228 years.
 In the 2nd and 3rd editions Kalak was attempting to complete the ten-stage metamorphosis ritual to become a dragon by constructing a ziggurat that would harness the life-energy of his city-state's citizens.
 He was assassinated by Rikus, Neeva, Sadira, Agis, and Tithian as part of the events of the Prism Pentad novels by Troy Denning.

 In 4th edition, Kalak is largely unchanged and already deceased at the start of the metaplot.

 Kalid-Ma: 15th Champion of Rajaat, "Tari Killer"; Male; former Sorcerer-king of Kalidnay; Cleansing unsuccessful.
-2nd edition His city-state befell an unknown disaster and now lies in ruins, and Kalid-Ma's where abouts is unknown.
+2nd edition His city-state befell an unknown disaster and now lies in ruins, and Kalid-Ma's whereabouts are unknown.
 In 3rd edition it is explained that Kalid-Ma completed the ten-stage metamorphosis and sought to elevate is power to that of Boyrs.
 He was successful but went insane in the process destroying Kalidnay.
 He is killed by the combined efforts of the sorcerer-kings Borys, Kalak, and Hamanu.
 It was later revealed that he was actually trapped in Ravenloft in a comatose state by his High Templar Thakok-An.
 Psionic Artifacts of Athas states that the orbs of Kalid-Ma can be united and the sorcerer-king will be reborn.
 Originally, there was some confusion over Kalid-Ma's gender, with early sources like the Ravenloft Forbidden Lore box set and Merchant House of Amketch referring to Kalid-Ma as female, and the later Domains of Dread and Psionic Artifacts of Athas referring to him as male.
 This gender issue may have sprung from confusion with the real-world Hindu goddess, Kali.

 In 4th edition, the cause of Kalid-Ma's death and the ruination of Kalidney unknown.